The Outlaw

 The Outlaw is a 1943 American Western film directed by Howard Hughes and starring Jack Buetel, Jane Russell, Thomas Mitchell and Walter Huston.
 Hughes produced the film, replacing original director Howard Hawks with himself, and replacing original cinematographer Lucien Ballard with Gregg Toland.
-The film is notable as Russell's breakthrough role to becoming a sex symbol and Hollywood movie star.
+The film is Russell's breakthrough role to becoming a sex symbol and Hollywood movie star.
 Later advertising for the film billed Russell as the sole star.
 The Outlaw is an early example of a psychological Western.

 Plot

 Sheriff Pat Garrett welcomes his friend Doc Holliday to Lincoln, New Mexico.
 Doc is looking for his stolen horse, only to find the strawberry roan in the possession of Billy the Kid, who says he bought it from someone else.
 They spar over it, yet take a liking to each other, much to Garrett's disgust.
 Doc still tries to steal his horse back late that night, but Billy is waiting and foils him.

 Billy then decides to sleep in the barn, only to be shot at.
 He overpowers his ambusher, the willful Rio McDonald, Doc's love interest.
 She is out to avenge her brother, slain by the Kid, and next tries to stab Billy with a pitchfork, but he overpowers and rapes her.

 The next day, a stranger offers to shoot Garrett in the back while the Kid distracts the lawman, but Billy suspects a trap and guns the man down in self-defense.
 There are no witnesses, and Garrett tries to arrest Billy, only to have Doc take Billy's side.
 As the pair attempt to leave, Garrett shoots Billy.
 Doc blasts the rifle out of Garrett's hand, kills two deputies, and holds off a third.

 Doc flees with Billy to the home of Rio and her aunt, Guadalupe.
 With a posse after them, Doc leaves Billy and rides away.
 Instead of killing the unconscious Kid, Rio is now drawn to him and nurses him back to health over the next month, even climbing in bed with him when he becomes chilled.
 By the time Doc returns, Rio has fallen in love with Billy, and claims to have secretly married the still delirious gunslinger.
 Doc is furious that Billy has stolen first his horse and now his girlfriend.
 After Doc simmers down, the Kid gives him a choice: the horse or Rio.
 To Billy's annoyance, Doc picks the horse.
 Angered that both men prefer the animal over her, Rio secretly fills their canteens with sand.
 The two men ride off together.